-Furthermore, we evaluated whether spatial-trend estimates from our model can be used to identify discrete areas of change that may reflect stock structure.
-One approach for doing this is to apply post-hoc cluster analyses to model outputs or covariates; for our groundfish application, we used the partitioning around medoids (PAM) algorithm with estimation of the number of clusters (implemented with R packages “fpc” and “cluster”, Hennig 2019, Maechler et al. 2019).
+We evaluated whether local trend estimates from our model can be used to identify discrete areas of change that may reflect stock structure.
+One approach among many possible options for doing this is to apply post-hoc cluster analyses to model outputs or covariates; for our groundfish application, we used the partitioning around medoids (PAM) algorithm with estimation of the number of clusters to demonstrate a possible framework for boundary detection to be used with other system information to define appropriate spatial scales for summarizing monitoring data (implemented with R packages “fpc” and “cluster”, Hennig 2019, Maechler et al. 2019).
 PAM is a robust clustering algorithm that minimizes the sum of Euclidean dissimilarities (root of sum-of-squares of differences) between observations and cluster values (Reynolds et al. 2006, Kaufman and Rousseeuw 2009).
-We used latitude and the predicted spatial trends as clustering variables given that the majority of the contrast in dynamics along the US West Coast is in the latitudinal direction.
+We used latitude and the predicted local trends as clustering variables given that the majority of the contrast in dynamics along the US west coast is in the latitudinal direction.
 For other applications, additional metrics could also be included in clustering including longitude, habitat features, environmental covariates, or human impacts such as fisheries removals.
-We chose the number of clusters (constrained between 2 and 10) that maximized the average silhouette width across all predictions for a given species (Kaufman and Rousseeuw 2009).
+We chose the number of clusters (constrained between 1 and 10) that maximized the average silhouette width across all predictions for a given species (Kaufman and Rousseeuw 2009).
+Code and data necessary to replicate all above analyses are included in the repository for this project (https://github.com/fate-spatialindicators/spatial-trend).

 Results